uralm1/nxs-backup/README.md

   helm -n $NAMESPACE_SERVICE_NAME install nxs-backup nixys/nxs-universal-chart -f values.yaml
   ```
   where $NAMESPACE_SERVICE_NAME is the namespace in which to back up your data

-## Documentation

-For detailed information on using the tool please visit [nxs-backup.io](https://nxs-backup.io).

-## Roadmap

-Following features are already in backlog for our development team and will be released soon:

-- Encrypting of backups
-- Restore backups by nxs-backup
-- API for remote management and metrics monitoring
-- Web interface for management
-- Proprietary startup scheduler
-- New backup types (Clickhouse, Elastic, lvm, etc.)
-- Programmatic implementation of backup creation instead of calling external utilities

 ## License